 And held loosely at his side

-Yesterday's paper telling yesterday's news
+Yesterday's papers telling yesterday's news

 So how can you tell me you're lonely,